yosikisa/yosikisa/README.md

 - 👋 Hi, I’m @yosikisa
-- 👀 I’m interested in ANIME
+- 👀 I’m interested in react
 - 🌱 I’m currently learning C#,javascript,react
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...